earthcubearchitecture-ecresourcereg/infomodel/SyntaxForTabularResourceDescriptions.md

-### ConformsTo
+### Conforms to

-for an interchange format, this field is a link to the specification document that defines the format.
+For an interchange format or interface, this field is a link to the specification document that defines the format.
+Ideally the specification should be registered as a specification resource in the registry, but any resolvable URI is valid.

 ### Scope